 How to Use a Microwavable Heating Pad

-With our cherry pit heat pack, simply place the pad in the microwave for a few minutes and place it on the area you want to treat.
+With our cherry pit heating pad, simply place the pad in the microwave for a few minutes and place it on the area you want to treat.

 Always check with your doctor before using a heating pad on a serious injury.
 Never use a heating pad on swollen or broken skin.